Priya-Raut/learning-spring/README.md

 #### Dependency Injection
 DI is one of the forms of IOC.
 It is a technique using which object contruction and usages is separated.
-<br>Dependency/Service - A object to be used
+<br>Dependency/Service - A object of a class on which some other class depends
-<brClient - It depends on the service
+<br>Client - It depends on the service
-<br>Injector - Created the service and inject into the client
+<br>Injector - Creates the service and inject into the client
 This way client does not have to worry about creating the object.
 It just have to use it.
 Abstraction!

+Benefits:
+ - Depeloper does not have to manage the object creation
+ - Testing becomes easy using mock object.
+ - Code becomes more readable.

 #### Repository
 An interface between database layer and Java layer.